 How to find the best search phrases for your business.

 Updated on July 9, 2020 by Naman Modi

-The next step is to make your website visible to both the people who will be consuming your content and to the search engines that will be ranking it.
+The first step in ranking a site better is to find out what it should rank for.
+Unless you own Coca Cola, most people do not know the name of your brand.
+You'll want to find out what people search for to find your products and services.
 To do this, you need to do keyword research.
-In this guide, we are going to show you how to conduct comprehensive keyword research to help you rank higher in your SEO.
+In this guide, we are going to show you how to conduct comprehensive keyword research to help you rank higher in search results like Google.

 Proper keyword research is always worth investing in, since the benefits are so great.
 You’ll get to know your target audience better by uncovering the terms, questions, answers, and phrases they want to know more about.
 Once you have nailed down the best keywords for your site, you can expect to gain the following benefits: